avigad/programming_in_lean/basic_programming.rst

    | (a :: l₀) h := a
    -- END

 This contract ensures that ``first`` will never be called to evaluate the first element of an empty list.
-The check is entirely static; the evidence is ignored by the bytecode-block evaluator.
+The check is entirely static; the evidence is ignored by the bytecode evaluator.

 A closely related solution is to use a ``subtype``.
 This simply bundles together the data and the precondition.